-WPI, Inc. is not responsible for the safe installation and use of this product.
+FlashCut CNC and its affiliates are not responsible for the safe installation and use of this product.
 You and only you are responsible for the safety of yourself and others during the operation of your CNC machine tool.
-WPI supplies this product but has no control over how it is installed or used.
+FlashCut CNC supplies this product but has no control over how it is installed or used.
 Always be careful!

-WPI, Inc. is not responsible for damage to any equipment or workpiece resulting from use of this product.
+FlashCut CNC is not responsible for damage to any equipment or workpiece resulting from use of this product.